Skip to content

 Trading 212 is a solid option for beginners running a single simple strategy with few positions, especially if all your target ETFs are available on their platform.

 Disclaimer: Broker fees and features change frequently.
-The figures in this article were accurate as of March 2026 but may have changed since publication.
+The figures in this article were rechecked on 15 July 2026 against public UK and EU pricing pages, but terms vary by residence and can change.
 We have no affiliate relationship with any broker mentioned.
 We are not financial advisors and this is not investment advice.

 Share this article